Şehzade Mehmed Burhaneddin (son of Abdul Hamid II): Later life and death

 On 27 April 1909, Abdul Hamid was deposed, and sent into exile in Thessaloniki.
 After Thessaloniki fell to Greece in 1912, Abdul Hamid also returned to Istanbul, and settled in the Beylerbeyi Palace, where he died in 1918.
 After Abdul Hamid's deposition, he formed close relations from the Unionists that could protect him from the enemy.
-In 1913, he was offered the Albanian throne, which he repudiated.
+In 1914, he was offered the Albanian throne by the Senate of Central Albania, but he turned down the offer.
 In 1921, he was also offered the throne of Iraq, but the British opposed this decision.
 Burhaneddin and his family then settled in Switzerland.

 At the exile of imperial family in March 1924, Burhaneddin and his family were already abroad.
 They settled in Nice and then in Paris.
 In 1930, Burhaneddin moved to New York.
 There, as the member of a large oil company, he received salary of $2000 per month.
 Unlike his siblings, he didn't suffer financial difficulties and poverty.
 In New York, he lived on the Fifth Avenue, New York's richest neighbourhood.

 Mehmed Burhaneddin died on 15 June 1949, due to heart attack at the age of sixty three, in New York.
 His body was brought to Istanbul, but the government didn't allow him and his family to enter, after which his body was taken to Syria, where he was buried in the cemetery of the Sulaymaniyya Takiyya, Damascus.